 Adobe MAX 2019 is in full swing!
 Creative Bloq is at the event, and we'll be updating this article with all the hottest news and product updates as soon as they break.
 It's already shaping up to be a very exciting year for Adobe tools.

 Adobe traditionally uses MAX to announce major changes and new features in its suite of creative apps, Creative Cloud.
-We have our ear to the ground and will be making some predictions for 2019's big reveals very soon...
+Recent weeks have seen a number of app updates released by Adobe, but these are the big stories from the conference so far...

 Adobe pushes AR boundaries with Project Aero

 It was previewed at last year's MAX, and now Adobe Aero has been officially released.
 This iOS mobile app is the first tool to enable designers to create and share immersive experiences in AR, without the need to code.
 Download it for free, for phones and tablets, from the App Store.
 Alternatively, read more on the Adobe blog.

 "Immersive media is proving to be a powerful storytelling medium, and completely changing how we interact with the world around us," says Stefano Corazza.
 "With augmented reality (AR), we can merge digital content with the physical world to create and deliver next-generation experiences."

 Coediting capabilities added to Adobe XD

 Adobe has added coediting capabilities to XD, enabling multiple designers to collaborate on a project at the same once, and see changes in real time.
 A Different designers can have the document open on their personal device, with any updates appearing in real time for all co-editors.
 This update could be a real game-changer for product designers.